malaalam/minuteskeeper/_posts/2017-12-30-Jeeves-Your-Personal-Assistant.md

 title: Jeeves - Your Personal Assistant
 ---

-For a while now, I have been obsessing over Recurrent Neural Networks.
+For a while now, I have been obsessing over Deep, Recurrent Neural Networks.
 I understand them in a superficial, top-level way but would like to dive in and learn more.
-On a few sporadic occasions, I have pondered if it may be possible to combine my knowledge of audio engineering with deep recurrent neural networks as part of a hands-on project somehow.
+On a few sporadic occasions, I have pondered if it may be possible to combine my knowledge of audio engineering with deep, recurrent neural networks as part of a hands-on project somehow.

 Then a couple of days ago, I came across the [Kaggle](https://www.kaggle.com/c/tensorflow-speech-recognition-challenge) challenge which centred around converting speech to text.
 While there are [softwares](https://en.wikipedia.org/wiki/Transcription_(software)) in the market which accomplish this, I did not see find many items of hardware **dedicated** to this scope of function.